oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 If a field includes the *path* FieldOption, the Field Separator character (FS - [Section 3.1.1](#311-name-formats)) is appended to FieldName.

-Compound types with the *id* option treat the item/field name as a non-normative label (see [Section 3.2.1.1](#3211-field-identifiers)) and display it in the description followed by a label terminator ("::"):
+Container types with the *id* option treat the item/field name as a non-normative label (see [Section 3.2.1.1](#3211-field-identifiers)) and display it in the description followed by a label terminator ("::"):
 ```